allfornancy/searchsum/README.md

 - **Avg inference time**: 28.79s → 19.9s
 - **Avg search turns**: 2.13 → 1.84

+(Averages are computed over the same 7 datasets as in Table 3 of the paper.)

 ### 🚀 **Training Speed**
 - **3B on 4× H200, 500 steps**: RECON 13.9h vs Search-R1 14.7h (≈5.2% faster)

+*(Timing measured on a 500-step run; full training runs in the paper use 1005 steps / 15 epochs.)*

 ### 🧪 **Ablations**
 #### **Instruct vs Base (3B)**